dsoft02/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 [9-strcpy.c](./strcpy.c) - function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.

+[100-atoi.c](./100-atoi.c) - function that convert a string to an integer.